 It depends on your particular situation.
 If you are looking for solid Plan B banking, and in many cases even primary offshore banking, then Georgia is a great option.

-Unless you use an agent, you have to go to Tbilisi, Georgia to open the bank account.
+Your best bet is to go to Tbilisi, Georgia to open the bank account.
 The trip alone is worth it.
 Tbilisi is absolutely gorgeous, though you should avoid winter unless you want to go skiing in the nearby mountains.

 The food is delicious, the wineries stack up against their French counterparts, the people are friendly and the history rich.
 Be prepared to eat a lot of meat.